 DC Comics, much like City of Melbourne, keep the same typography for their branding and then change the design slightly to represent certain characters in their world.
 This allows them to expertly tailor their marketing depending on what they are releasing whilst still being recognised as DC Comics.

 What about keeping the shape the same and adding different backgrounds?
 Aol’s design may not be the cheapest when it comes to printing the design but, you have to admit, they do make for beautiful branding.
 Aol choose to keep both the typography and the colour the same and use the variation in background as their dynamic brand identity.

 So now you know how to do it, the next question is should you do it?
-When it comes to dynamic brand identity, your company identity has to match the idea of fluidity and dynamic.
-If you’re a long standing lawyers or accountancy firm, you probably won’t want to go for an ever changing brand as it may not stick with your reliable and long standing brand image.
-But if you’re a fashion brand, maybe dynamic branding will help to get you noticed across social media platforms.
+When it comes to dynamic brand identity, your company identity has to be complemented by the idea of fluidity.
+If you are a solicitor or an accountancy firm, you probably will not want to go for an ever changing brand as it may not stick with your reliable and long standing brand image.
+But if you’re a fashion brand, dynamic branding could help to get you noticed across social media platforms.